João Queirós

-João Ricardo Pereira Queirós (born 22 April 1998) is a Portuguese professional footballer who plays as a central defender for G.D.
-Chaves.
+João Ricardo Pereira Queirós (born 22 April 1998) is a Portuguese professional footballer who plays as a centre-back for Armenian Premier League club FC Ararat-Armenia.

 Club career

 Born in Barroselas, Viana do Castelo, Queirós played youth football for a host of clubs, joining S.C.
 Braga at the age of 16.
 On 21 May 2017, in the last day of the season and while still a junior, he made his senior debut with the reserves, featuring the full 90 minutes in a 1–1 home draw against Sporting CP B in the Segunda Liga.

 On 18 July 2017, Queirós signed a five-year contract with Bundesliga team 1.
 FC Köln.
 During his tenure in Germany, however, he was solely associated to the reserve side.

 Queirós returned to his homeland in June 2018, joining Sporting CP and being assigned to their newly created under-23 team.
 On 8 August 2019, still owned by Köln, he moved to Willem II of the Dutch Eredivisie.

-In August 2021, Queirós was released from his contract and signed with Liga Portugal 2 club G.D.
+In August 2021, Queirós was released from his contract and signed with second-tier club G.D.
 Chaves.
+On 27 August 2022, as they were back in the Primeira Liga, he played his first match in the competition, as a 79th-minute substitute in the 2–0 away win over Sporting.

+Queirós returned to the second division on 31 January 2024, joining C.D.
+Mafra.